frekele/kubectl-drain-node/README.md

 chmod 755 /root/.kube/aws-cloud
 ```

-It is recommended to install this script when launching the instance with cloud-init.
+*It is recommended to install this script (kubectl-drain-node) when launching the instance with cloud-init.*

 # Install kubectl-drain-node
 ```